lou-cs/company/README.md

 ## <a name="goals"></a>Long-term Goals

-1. To scale from training over 300 customers in 2020, to training over 1000 customers in 2022.
-Continuing our growth trajectory will further strengthen Circuit Stream's mission of advancing the industry's frontiers and being the number one accelerator of ideas, skills and careers in the field of immersive technology.
+1. To scale from training over 350 customers in FY 2021, to training over 1000 customers in FY 2023.

 2. To provide the highest quality training and a comprehensive learning experience that prepares customers for new careers within immersive technology.

-3. To continue helping alumni develop their ideas for XR applications and release them commercially

 ## <a name="okrs"></a>OKRs - FY 2021